-The memory available to some parts of the framework is also configurable.
-In map and reduce tasks, performance may be influenced by adjusting parameters influencing the concurrency of operations and the frequency with which data will hit disk.
+Note: mapred.child.java.opts are used only for configuring the launched child tasks from task tracker.
+Configuring the memory options for daemons is documented in cluster_setup.html reduce tasks, performance may be influenced by adjusting parameters influencing the concurrency of operations and the frequency with which data will hit disk.
 Monitoring the filesystem counters for a job- particularly relative to byte counts from the map and into the reduce- is invaluable to the tuning of these parameters.